TL;DR

 1. Schema Awareness at Every Stage

 When you configure connectors or transformations in Condense, the platform understands the structure of the data flowing through them.
+If a field changes, Condense validates that update against existing versions, ensuring that the new schema is compatible before deployment.

 2. Safe Validation at Deployment